simdjson/simdjson/README.md

 }
 ```

+Note: In some settings, it might be desirable to precompile `simdjson.cpp` instead of including it.

+## Runtime dispatch

 On Intel and AMD processors, we get best performance by using the hardware support for AVX2 instructions.
-You have to make sure that you instruct your
-compiler to use these instructions as needed.
-Under compilers such as GNU GCC or LLVM clang, the
-flag `-march=native` used on a recent Intel processor (Haswell or better) is sufficient.
-For portability
-of the binary files you can also specify directly the Haswell processor (`-march=haswell`).
-You may
-also use the flags `-mavx2 -mbmi2`.
-Under Visual Studio, you need to target x64 and add the
-flag `/arch:AVX2`.

-Note: In some settings, it might be desirable to precompile `simdjson.cpp` instead of including it.
+However, simdjson also
+runs on older Intel and AMD processors.
+We require a minimum feature support of SSE 4.2 and CLMUL (2010 Intel Westmere or better).
+The code automatically detects the feature set of your processor and switches to the right function at runtime (a technical
+sometimes called runtime dispatch)..

+We also support 64-bit ARM.
+We assume NEON support, and if the cryptographic extension is available, we leverage it, at compile-time.
+There is no runtime dispatch on ARM.

 ## Usage (old-school Makefile on platforms like Linux or macOS)